roy-hachnochi/string-art/docs/index.md

 ---

 ## Future Work
-I'm winding down the work on this project for now, but here are a few directions I would love to explore in the future.
+I think this just about wraps up my work on this project for now, but here are a few directions I would love to explore in the future.
 - ~~**Better palette estimation method** - Having the algorithms success heavily rely on this part, I find it the most urgent step of the algorithm to improve.
 Maybe a histogram-based method would work here.~~
-- **Better thread combination method** - The two proposed methods (interweave and combine) work pretty fine, but I do believe that better results can be achieved here.
+- **Better thread combination method** - The two proposed methods (_interweave_ and _combine_) work pretty fine, but I do believe that better results can be achieved here.
 The *important = last* approach might also be suboptimal.
-- **Deep Learning NN based algorithm** - Having a lot of background in the field of Deep Learning, as this is what I do in my day-job, I would really like to formalize the problem and solution as a neural network learning/optimization problem and give it a go sometime.
+- **Deep Learning NN-based algorithm** - Having a lot of background in the field of Deep Learning, as this is what I do in my day-job, I would really like to formalize the problem and solution as a neural network learning/optimization problem and give it a go sometime.
 - **Better Robustness** - The aim of this project was for the algorithm to work automatically on _any_ image.
 This was only partially achieved as, from my experience, the algorithm works better on single or double color palette images, and finds it harder to achieve good results on full color images.
 This leads me to...
 - **Get a deeper understanding on color blending** - The way we simulate the multicolor String-Art makes assumptions on color blending which might miss how this actually works in real life.
 In my simulation, I assume natural RGB-space blending, but in real life occlusions are to be considered, and color blending is probably more subtle (or at least modelled in a different color space).
 Using a better, more accurate, understanding of the physical model could open the door to working with more diverse, in-the-wild images.
+- **Actually try to physically create one of the images**, and see how it turns out in real life compared to the simulation results.

 I believe that this concludes the deep-dive into the process of developing my String-Art project.
 Although this has been a fairly long and thorough post, there are still some aspects of the project that I haven't covered, such as how we turn this into a PDF with instructions for physically making the String-Art, how we convert a non-continuous list of lines to a continuous one, how we initialize the canvas, and some other minor improvements I made in the algorithm.

 Feel free to try the [Colab playground](https://colab.research.google.com/github/roy-hachnochi/string-art/blob/main/algorithmic_string_art_playground.ipynb), or reach out via [Email](roy.hachnochi@gmail.com) or [GitHub](https://github.com/roy-hachnochi/string-art) to bounce off ideas and improvements.

 ---